Twitter logo Facebook logo Email icon

 1

-Fantasia was Walt Disney's third feature film, following on from Snow White and the Seven Dwarfs (1937) and Pinocchio (1940)
+Fantasia was Walt Disney's third feature film, following Snow White and the Seven Dwarfs (1937) and Pinocchio (1940).

 2

-The Sorcerer's Apprentice, perhaps the most famous short of the film Fantasia, starred Mickey Mouse as the, er, Sorcerer's Apprentice.
-This role was intended as a come-back role for Disney's famous mouse, who was losing out in popularity to Donald Duck.
-However, also considered for the role of the apprentice was Dopey from Snow White and the Seven Dwarfs.
-The animation itself was also originally going to be a one-off cartoon, but since it was more expensive to produce than regular Disney cartoons and was unlikely to make any profit, Disney decided to make it part of a collection of animated sequences with classical music accompaniments which could then be released as a feature film.
-That collection of animated shorts would become Fantasia.
+The Sorcerer's Apprentice, perhaps the most famous segment of Fantasia, starred Mickey Mouse.
+This role was intended as a comeback for Mickey, who was losing popularity to Donald Duck.
+Dopey from Snow White and the Seven Dwarfs was also considered for the apprentice role.
+The animation was initially meant to be a one-off cartoon but was expanded into part of a collection of animated sequences with classical music accompaniments.
+This collection became Fantasia.

 3

-The conductor of the music used in Fantasia was Leopold Stokowski.
-When The Sorcerer's Apprentice was being worked on, Stokowski offered to conduct the orchestra for free.
+The conductor of the music used in Fantasiawas Leopold Stokowski.
+During the production of The Sorcerer's Apprentice, Stokowski offered to conduct the orchestra for free.

 4